If you’ve made the decision to implement an on-site clinic as part of your benefit strategy, congratulations!

 Weathering the implementation process

 Working with a clinic vendor is an involved process, and the work isn't done once the decision is made.
 Once your team has begun working with a vendor, it's important to maintain your momentum.
 Here are a few more tips:

-If you’re interested in learning more, we’ve written an ebook The Strategic Guide To Planning And Launching An On-site Clinic.
+If you’re interested in learning more, we’ve written a FREE ebook, The Strategic Guide To Planning And Launching An On-site Clinic.
 It goes into more depth and might be useful to you, no matter where you are in the process of implementing an on-site clinic.
 Be sure download your copy of it now.